-- About the Policy Trace Tool

-- Tracing Client Requests
+- About the Policy Trace Tool, on page 487 - Tracing Client Requests, on page 487

-- Advanced: Request Details

-- Advanced: Response Detail Overrides
+- Advanced: Request Details, on page 488 - Advanced: Response Detail Overrides, on page 489

 About the Policy Trace Tool

 The Policy Trace Tool can emulate a client request and then detail how the Web Proxy processes that request.
 It can be used to trace client requests and debug policy processing when troubleshooting Web Proxy issues.
 You can perform a basic trace, or you can enter advanced trace settings and override options.